Barion Pixel

 What is waitlist management?

-Our waitlist is not a necessary evil but a revenue protection buffer.
-When a place becomes free, the system can automatically notify the next candidate – but only if the admin has not blocked it.
-Automation does the work while fine tuning remains in our hands.
+Waitlist management in our system is not an emergency workaround but a deliberate revenue protection buffer.
+When a place becomes available, the system can notify the next suitable candidate automatically, unless the admin explicitly blocks it.
+Automation handles speed, while fine tuning and risk management remain human decisions.

 Why did we build it this way?